open-encyclopedia-system/oes-demo/README.md

 "Reload from Plugin Config" to import the post types and the ACF fields (this will only work if you have admin rights).
 The OES Demo and its functionalities are now available inside your WordPress installation.

 If you are using an OES theme you might need to refresh the permalink structure.
-Navigation to the WordPress settings via "Settings" / "Permalinks", choose a permalink structure (we recommend to use "post name") and save the settings, even if you have made no changes.
+Navigate to the WordPress settings via "Settings" / "Permalinks", choose a permalink structure (we recommend to use "post name") and save the settings, even if you have made no changes.

 You can start configuring by exploring the OES settings (documentation coming soon) or editing the model.json inside your project plugin.

+You can add the demo data by using WordPress Importer, https://de.wordpress.org/plugins/wordpress-importer/, and the file demo.xml in this repository (stored in data folder).

 ## Support